Is peace a failure?

 just… quiet.

-Quiet like buried fire,
+Quiet like burned out fire,

 quiet like swallowed screams,

-quiet like a storm that forgot
+quiet like a crown that forgot

-it was born to destroy.
+It was born to rule.